-For larger deformations ($D_0/D \gg 1 \%$), we test the predictive power of Eq.~(\ref{en}) by solving numerically the self-consistent equation Eq.~(\ref{sc}) for the experimentally determined distributions $\langle\zeta_{0,q}^2\rangle$.
-As a result we obtain the 2d-pressure $P^{\rm (2d)}_{\rm self}(D)$ and $P^{\rm (3d)}_{\rm self}=\rho P^{\rm (2d)}_{\rm self}(D)$ that is represented as dotted-dashed lines on Fig. \ref{figdefphiexp} for SW1.
+For larger relative deformations ($D_0/D \gg 1$), we test the predictive power of eqn (\ref{en}) by solving numerically the self-consistent eqn (\ref{sc}) for the experimentally determined distributions $\langle\zeta_{0,q}^2\rangle$.
+As a result we obtain the 2d-stress $P^{\rm (2d)}_{\rm self}(D)$ and $P^{\rm (3d)}_{\rm self}=\rho P^{\rm (2d)}_{\rm self}(D)$ that is represented as dotted-dashed lines in Fig. \ref{figdefphiexp} for SW1.
 If the overall shape of the data is well described by the theory, it is clear that it is necessary to introduce a scaling factor $\Phi_{\rm exp}$ to be able to reproduce the data for large deformation (see dashed line).